-Motors are found in many applications around the world from industrial fans to power tools to computer disk drives.
+Motors are found in many applications, from industrial fans to power tools, to computer disk drives.

-Whenever a spring is disturbed from its resting position, when stretched or compressed, it tends to exert an opposing force approximately proportional to its change in length.
+Whenever a spring is stretched or compressed, it tends to exert an opposing force approximately proportional to its change in length.

-Small springs can be made from winding pre-hardened material whilst larger springs are usually made by annealed steel that is hardened after production.
+Small springs can be made from winding pre-hardened material, while larger springs are usually made from annealed steel that is hardened after production.

-In history, non-coiled springs were common, like the bow, but coiled springs began to appear around the 15th Century.
-Today they have many applications from vehicle suspension to slinky toys.
+In early mechanical history, non-coiled springs, like the bow, were common, but coiled springs began to appear around the 15th Century.
+Today they have many applications, from vehicle suspension to slinky toys.

-His new engine allowed power to be harnessed in both the upward and downward strokes of a piston effectively doubling the efficiency.
+His new engine design allowed power to be harnessed in both the upward and downward strokes of a piston, effectively doubling the efficiency.
 It was termed "parallel motion" by Watt because both the piston and the pump rod were required to move vertically, parallel to one another.

 It would prove immensely successful and became a critical innovation that helped define mechanics today.

-Screws are yet another simple machine used since antiquity.
+Screws are yet another simple machine in use since antiquity.
 They tend to consist of a cylindrical rod with one or more helical spiraling threads or ridges on the outside.

 These ingenious mechanical engineering innovations convert rotational motion into linear force.
-Screws can also be perceived as a very narrow inclined plane, or ramp, that is wrapped around the cylinder.
+Screws can also be thought of as a narrow inclined plane, or ramp, that is wrapped around a cylinder.

-Famous early examples include the Archimedes screw that was used an early form of a water pump.
+Famous early examples include the Archimedes screw, which was used as an early form of a water pump.

 Screws, like ramps, levers, and pulleys, allow a force to be amplified.
 In the case of the screw, it provides a mechanical advantage for converting a small torque (rotational force) into a large axial force on a load.

-Its mechanical advantage changes depend on the distance between the screw's threads, aka pitch.
-They are widely used today as fasteners or as basic pumps, presses and as precision devices.
+Its mechanical advantage changes depending on the distance between the screw's threads, aka pitch.
+They are widely used today as fasteners or as basic pumps, presses, and precision devices.